All about the Sharjah Heritage Museum

 - AED 10 for adults and visitors above 13 years old

-- Free entre for private and government school excursions
+- Free entry for private and government school excursions

 The Sharjah Heritage Museum offers free entry for all visitors during these days: